Environmental issues in Iran

 Environmental issues in Iran include, especially in urban areas, vehicle emissions, refinery operations, and industrial effluents which contribute to poor air quality.
 A report by the United Nations Environment Programme ranked Iran at 117th place among 133 countries in terms of environmental indexes.
-Water scarcity is a serious issue, and the country is also threatened by climate change.
+Water scarcity is also a concern since the increased temperatures and fluctuating precipitation levels associated with global warming can result in droughts or flooding that will further degrade the water availability.

 Air pollution

 The World Bank estimates losses inflicted on Iran's economy as a result of deaths caused by air pollution at $640 million, which is equal to 5.1 trillion rials or 0.57 percent of GDP.
 Diseases resulting from air pollution are inflicting losses estimated at $260 million per year or 2.1 trillion rials or 0.23 percent of the GDP on Iran's economy.

 Most cars use leaded gasoline and lack emissions control equipment.
 Tehran is rated as one of the world's most polluted cities.
 However, buses and cars running on natural gas are planned to replace the existing public transportation fleet in the future.
 Also, energy prices are kept artificially low in Iran through heavy state subsidies, resulting in highly inefficient and polluting consumption patterns.
 Traffic management, vehicle inspection, general use of electric bicycles and electronic government are also part of the solution.

 A rising incidence of respiratory illnesses prompted the city governments of Tehran and Arak, southwest of the capital, to institute air pollution control programs.
 These programs aim to reduce gradually the amount of harmful chemicals released into the atmosphere.